MarcHoutreille/ASBL-Feriadart/README.md

 - You can delete existing Contact Messages.
 A confirm message will pop-up when you hit the "Delete" button.
 ### CKEDITOR 4

-We used [CKEDITOR 4](https://ckeditor.com/ckeditor-4/) to add a document styling system to the textarea inputs in every Backoffice form.
+We used [CKEDITOR 4](https://ckeditor.com/ckeditor-4/) to add a document styling system to the textarea inputs in the Backoffice forms.
 In this way, users can style their texts before sending the forms to the database.
-This is working in the Backoffice Articles, Events, Inscriptions, Members section and in the Frontpage Event inscription form.
+This is working in the Backoffice Articles, Events, Inscriptions, Members section and also in the Frontpage Event inscription form.
 We were able to install it thanks to this [video tutorial](https://www.youtube.com/watch?v=-QapNzUE4V0) and this [CDN](https://cdn.ckeditor.com/).

 ## DEPLOYMENT
 We were able to deploy our Laravel project into our [OVH](https://www.ovh.com/) web hosting thanks to this [video tutorial](https://www.youtube.com/watch?v=6g8G3YQtQt4).